Nicholas M. Barbaro, M.D.

 Department of Neurology, University of California, San Francisco, Medical Center

-Nicholas M. Barbaro, M.D., is a professor and associate chair for education in the Department of Neurosurgery at Dell Medical School.
-He is also assistant dean for graduate medical education strategy in the Department of Medicine.
+Nicholas M. Barbaro, M.D., is a professor, associate chair of education and the interim chair of the Department of Neurosurgery at Dell Medical School.
+He is also assistant dean for graduate medical education strategy in the Department of Medical Educaiton.

 Barbaro obtained his undergraduate degree from Georgetown University and his medical degree from the University of Pittsburgh School of Medicine.
 He completed his residency at the University of California, San Francisco, Medical Center.